Big Brother (Australian TV series): Prize money

+In addition to the grand prize, housemates may also win additional prizes in different challenges and tasks held in the house.
+Further, each evictee (particularly during the first Network Ten iteration) would receive a consolation prize, which could include holidays, cars and a small cash prize - usually from the show's sponsors as a form of Product placement.

-Tasks & Missions
+Tasks and missions

 During their time in the house, housemates are given tasks by Big Brother.

 Punishments

-Big Brother 5 introduced a fines system in which the $1,000,000 cash prize was decreased by $5,000 each time housemates violated a rule of Big Brother.
-The house used for the 6th season featured a Punishment Room, where housemates would sometimes be sent to be punished in addition to the $5,000 fine.
-In Big Brother 7, some changes were made.
+Season 5 introduced a fines system in which the $1,000,000 cash prize was decreased by $5,000 each time housemates violated a rule of Big Brother.
+The house used for season 6 featured a Punishment Room, where housemates would sometimes be sent to be punished in addition to the $5,000 fine.
+In season 7, some changes were made.
 These monetary fines were subtracted from the household budget rather than from the prize money, while the Punishment Room remained.

-In Big Brother 9 there was a small, rectangular-shaped room, linked to the lounge.
+In season 9, there was a small, rectangular-shaped room, linked to the lounge.
 This room was the Naughty Corner.
-This room was similar to the Punishment Room of the sixth and seventh series.
-The eighth and ninth series' featured no fines system at all.
-Instead, Big Brother used the original striking system more frequently that meant when a housemate received three strikes they were evicted.
+This room was similar to the Punishment Room of the sixth and seventh seasons.
+The eighth and ninth seasons featured no fines system at all.
+Instead, Big Brother used the original striking system more frequently which meant when a housemate received three strikes they were evicted.

 Intruders

 Most seasons of Big Brother Australia usually includes "Intruders".
 Intruders are new housemates added to the house by the show's producers as ongoing housemates after the series has started.
-Intruders will be eligible to win the series but will often face a special "Intruder Eviction" shortly after their entrance to the house (either by House Vote, Australia's vote or some combination of both).
+Intruders will be eligible to win the series but will often face a special "Intruder Eviction" shortly after their entrance to the house (either by house vote, Australia's vote or some combination of both).

 Big Brother in Australia

-Network Ten iteration (2001–08)
+First Network Ten iteration (2001–2008)

-The first Australian series began to broadcast on 23 April 2001.
+The first Australian series began to broadcast on 24 April 2001.
 It was hosted by Gretel Killeen from 2001 to 2007.
 In late 2007 it was announced that Gretel Killeen would not host the show for its 2008 return as part of a revamp of the formula.

-In 2008, Big Brother returned for its eighth season with hosts Kyle Sandilands and Jackie O. Ten's chief programmer David Mott admitted the series had recently experienced "audience erosion" inherent with the show's long run.
+In 2008, Big Brother returned for its eighth season with hosts Kyle Sandilands and Jackie O. Ten's chief programmer, David Mott, admitted the series had recently experienced "audience erosion" inherent with the show's long run.
 Mott defended the new hosts saying that the ratings for eviction shows held up.

-Mike Goldman provided narration and voice-overs for all eight seasons.
+Mike Goldman provided narration and voice-overs for all eight seasons, as well as hosting many of the companion shows.
+He was also notably the audience warm-up person during Live Evictions.